barbagroup/cloud-repro/response_to_reviewers.md

 * Do we need the listings? — From the reviewer's point of view, these may seem unnecessary, because the reviewer is already an expert in using containers and cloud resources.
 But we are aiming our paper for readers who are not experts, may have heard of containers as a new and interesting technology, but have never used them.
 These readers will see from these listings that adopting containers to make their computations more reproducible is not very complicated or time consuming.
 We want to include these listings as part of the narrative to encourage more researchers to adopt these tools.
 * We updated the Dockerfiles to avoid the error message raised during the COPY instruction.
 We also fixed the typo in the URL of the GitHub repository.
 * We do not expect the readers to build the Docker images locally.
 Indeed, we store the images on DockerHub, so that they can immediately use them.
 We provide the command-line instructions we used to build the images (as this is part of the workflow).
 If the readers want to re-build/modify the image locally, we do not expect them to push it to our DockerHub repository.
 We modified the last paragraph of sub-section 2.1 to reflect our intentions.
 * The Docker images were specifically built (on our local workstation) to be able to run MPI applications on RDMA-capable VMs (such as the NC24r instance with a CentOS-based 7.3 HPC image) using multiple-instance tasks on Azure Batch service.
 The RDMA network on Azure supports MPI traffic for applications running with Intel MPI 5.x (or a later version).
 (In other words, to take advantage of RDMA on Linux compute nodes, we must use Intel MPI on the nodes.)
-We added a sentence  over the end of paragraph 4 of the section "Cost Analysis and User Experience" mentioning the Docker images was specifically crafted to be used with Azure Batch service.
+We added a sentence  over the end of paragraph 4 of the section "Cost Analysis and User Experience" mentioning the Docker image was specifically crafted to be used with Azure Batch service.
 Thus, we also removed the sentence "same container ... run at scale."

 **Changes**